dijkstracula/solvent/paper/report.md

 \end{split}
 \end{equation}

-In so doing, we have eliminated the free variable $k$ and lowered `s`'s type assertion into its conjuncts, yielding a straightforward typing constraint to solve as we did with `max()`.
+In so doing, we have eliminated the free variables $k$ and $v$, lowered `s`'s type assertion into its conjuncts, and yielded a straightforward typing constraint to solve as we did with `max()`.

 \begin{equation}
 \begin{split}